 Ask for a Lawyer

 When facing a warrant in California, it is critical that you have legal representation.
 The law is a complicated thing.
-Trying to navigate it on your own will likely result in far more serious consequences than the outcome you can achieve with a criminal defense lawyer by your side.
+Trying to face it on your own will likely result in far more serious consequences than the outcome you can achieve with a criminal defense lawyer by your side.

 Do Not Lie to Law Enforcement